berzerk0/GitPage/CTFWRITE-SolidState-HTB.md

-* `nc telnet solidstate.htb 110` didn't work!
+* `nc telnet solidstate.htb 110` didn't wor.

 How can we connect to this port?

 Eventually, I found found that POP3 can be communicated with over `telnet`<br>
-I had never given POP3 commands before, but a quick online search showed it wasn't tough to operate.<br>
+I had never used POP3 commands before, but a quick online search showed it wasn't tough to operate.<br>

 * `telnet solidstate.htb 110`
 * `USER frank`
 * `PASS beans`
-* `LIST` -
+* `LIST` - this command shows information on messages for the current user

 <br>
 ![A9](https://i.imgur.com/X2jxwoJ.png)